 RED Helium 8K — Super 35

 The RED Helium 8K can also go as high as 60fps at maximum resolution, but this sensor size is closer to the traditional Super 35.
-The Helium sensor is pretty much the same as the Monstro VV, but smaller in physical size and has loses half a stop of dynamic range.
+The Helium sensor is pretty much the same as the Monstro VV, but smaller in physical size and has lost half a stop of dynamic range.

 For that extra size and half stop of dynamic range you get from the Monstro, you’ll have to pay more than twice what the Helium costs.